 Example Application of Audio Guidelines for Text and Graphics Seashel I Collection The table title is Seashell Collection.
 The table has two columns and three rows.
-The Size Number of Seashells first column heading is Size, the sec first column heading is Size, the second Small 3 column heading is Number of Seashells; first row, Small, three seashells; second Medium 6 row, Medium, six seashells; third row, Large, four seashells.
+The Size Number of Seashells first column heading is Size, the second Small 3 column heading is Number of Seashells; first row, Small, three seashells; second Medium 6 row, Medium, six seashells; third row, Large, four seashells.
 Large 4